 Update: The public beta for iOS 15 has been released and you can enroll in the program to install iOS 15 on your iPhone.

 1. FaceTime Friends on Android and Windows

-This doesn’t mean you would be able to call from your Android smartphone.
+However, this doesn’t mean your friends can start a Facetime call from an Android or Windows PC.
 A FaceTime link can only be generated from an iPhone, iPad, or Mac but anyone with the link can join the call.
 It’s not perfect but it’s a start.

 3. Focus Mode – Not just Do Not Disturb

 iOS 15 introduced Focus mode that is basically a customizable DND section.
-Instead of just silencing calls and notifications, Focus mode lets you control which notifications gets through.
+Instead of just silencing calls and notifications, Focus mode lets you control which notifications get through.
 There are four modes: Sleep, Work, Personal, and DND.
-You can even create your own customized modes prioritizing apps and contacts of your preference.

 You can find it under Settings > Apple ID > iCloud > Hide my email.